 Expected dose availability: Worldwide, up to 50 million doses, or enough for approximately 25 million people, by the end of 2020, with up to 1.3 billion doses expected in 2021.

 Operation Warp Speed involvement: No support for the trials or research and development, but the U.S. government inked a $1.95 billion deal in July as part of OWS to buy 100 million doses.
-On Dec.
-23, the U.S. announced an agreement to purchase another 100 million doses, to be delivered by the end of July 2021.
+In December and February the U.S. announced agreements to purchase another 100 million doses each, for a total of 300 million doses to be delivered by the end of July 2021.

-Storage considerations: -70°C (-94°F) for long-term storage; after thawing, vaccine vials can be stored at refrigerator temperatures for up to five days.
+Storage considerations: Ultracold freezer temperatures of -80ºC to -60ºC (-112ºF to -76ºF) for long-term storage, with up to two weeks at standard freezer temperatures; after thawing, vaccine vials can be stored at refrigerator temperatures for up to five days.